prof-groff/tezio/docs/pages/bls_signer.md

 RUNTIME_OPTS="--keep-alive --dal-node http://127.0.0.1:10732"
 ```

-The `BAKER_KEY` variable apparently does nothing but is in there to start so I kept it.
-It is probably a typo because the variable that is actually referenced in the execution string in octez-baker@.service is `$BAKING_KEYS', which is what I added.
+The `BAKER_KEY` variable apparently does nothing but is in in the default file so I kept it.
+It is probably a typo because the variable that is actually referenced in the execution string in octez-baker@.service is `$BAKING_KEYS`, which is what I added.
 The `RUNTIME_OPTS` points to my DAL node so I can participate in DAL attestations and the `BAKING_KEY` variable lists both of the BLS baking keys using the aliases created when they were imported.
 The `ledger_baker` alias is my tz1 baking key currenlty signing from my Ledger Nano S+.
 This is here because my new BLS keys will not take effect until a future cycle.
 See below for more details about importing a key from the ledger device and setting the BLS keys as my future consensus and companion key.
+Note, the strings with spaces are quoted so the variable's value is the entire string including the spaces.
+Quotes make no difference if the variable's value has no spaces (e.g., `AGNOSTIC_BAKER=false` and `AGNOSTIC_BAKER="false"` are equivelent).
+Having the manager key on a ledger will allow you to submit operations for things like changing your stake, changing your delegate parameters, etc.

-### Aside: Getting Ledger Nano S Plus Working and Setting the BLS Keys for Consensus and Companion
+### Aside: Getting Ledger Nano S Plus Working and Setting the BLS Keys for Consensus and Companion Keys

 Initialize the Nano S Plus with a new or existing seed phrase.
 Use a 24 word seed to get a full 32-bytes (256-bits) of entropy.
 Don’t make it easier for quantum computers to crack your secret key.